BauplanLabs/data-agents-on-the-lakehouse/README.md

 ## Overview

-The flow “business question to quick analysis to scale” is notoriously difficult for humans; even before reaching production, data teams are often swamped in repetitive tasks.
+The flow "business question to quick analysis to scale" is notoriously difficult for humans; even before reaching production, data teams are often swamped in repetitive tasks.
 If data humans are slow, uninspired and perhaps not always up to date with cloud best practices, aren't data agents the right tool for the task?

 We partnered up with [Adyen](https://huggingface.co/datasets/adyen/DABstep) and [TogetherAI](https://www.together.ai/) to explore this question in the context of: